wkorando/junit-tag-surefire-problem/README.md

 # junit-tag-surefire-problem

-The Native maven surefire plugin doesn't recognize the excludeTags/includeTags.
-This project should only execute a single test, but executes all three.
+The native maven surefire plugin doesn't recognize the excludeTags/includeTags properties.
+This project should only execute a single test by default, but currently executes all three.

 Correct behavior would be:
 * executing a single test if nothing is commented out